This article may contain *affiliate links. Please see our affiliate disclosure for more details

 Now would be the best time to publish your relevant content.
 The point is this.
 Finding a good keyword and building brilliant content around it is great.
 But you will need to learn when to deploy it for maximum effect.
 This example was a pretty obvious one for the candy niche.

 But many will be much more challenging.
 You only learn by doing and making mistakes really.

 The Final Word

+Probably not.
 Mainly because it lacks any real high-ticket items that a lot of online entrepreneurs seem to gravitate to.
-But that makes the candy niche a huge opportunity for someone with realistic expectations on what type of income the niche can produce.
+But that makes the candy niche a huge opportunity for someone with realistic expectations of what type of income the niche can produce.

 Don’t go it alone.
 Get the best learning tools and community to help you build your online dream.
 Check it out here.